lkaruppiah54462/Movies-ETL/README.md

 6. Merging databases
 	- list column by column to merge across the databases
+	- get columns in conssitent style [e.g budget, box ofice data...]
 	- option 1 :clean up columns and merge the best of each
 	- option 2 :if there is much cleaner column, use that and drop the other.
 		- sometimes you can plot the column against each other to see the skew and make decisions
+		- look for outliers and eliminate columns with too many outliere or not correctable.
 7. uploading to sql
         - create a connection string to access to database
 	- use pandas to_sql to connect and ceate.
 This connection object is used to load columns and data.